hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter6.md

 ![6_1](res/6_1.png)

-When the government imposes a binding price ceiling on a competitive market, a shortage of the good arises, and sellers must ration the scarce goods among the large number of potential buyers.
+When the government imposes a binding price ceiling on a competitive market, a shortage of the goods arises, and sellers must ration the scarce goods among the large number of potential buyers.

 ![6_2](res/6_2.png)